verhas/javageci/DOCUGEN.md

 ## Snippet handling generators

 Snippet handling is implemented by many different generators.
-Thes are not conventional generators in the sense that many of them  do not generate code.
+These are not conventional generators in the sense that many of them  do not generate code.
 They, however, implement the `Generator` interface and thus work inside the Java::Geci framework and they can be configured the